browser-use/.github/profile/README.md

 ## ☁️ Want to use [hosted version?](https://cloud.browser-use.com)

-We offer a hosted version of Browser Use for $30/month.
+We offer a fully hosted platform of Browser Use with browsers, llms, custom data retention, support and a lot more.
 Visit [cloud.browser-use.com](https://cloud.browser-use.com) to get started.

 ## 🤝 Contributions